hdsantos/FISHY-SPI/README.md

 A realm manages a set of users, their credentials, **roles**, and **groups**.
 A user belongs to and logs into a realm.
 Realms are isolated and obviously can only manage and authenticate users under their control.
 #### Client and Scopes
 When a client is registered, we must define its **protocol mappers** and **role scope** mappings.
+### Kong API Gateway
+[Kong](https://konghq.com/) An API gateway acts as a reverse proxy to accept all application programming interface (API) calls, aggregate the various services needed to service them and return the appropriate result.
+In our case, it will be used to manage all calls and integrated with keycloak, to perform token validations and direct calls to their respective endpoints.
+### Konga GUI
+[Konga](https://pantsel.github.io/konga/) It is only used to facilitate testing and visualization of configurations that are running on kong.
+Attention, using this tool is for testing purposes.
 ### RabbitMQ context
 [RabbitMQ](https://www.rabbitmq.com/) will be used as a message broker.
 After **publishers** (or **producers**) are authenticated and authorized, they can start sending messages to specific queues in RabbitMQ, which will keep the data in those queues.
 The information at queues stays available for **consumers** that previously subscribed to each one. <u>Qeues are not persistent</u> meaning consumers must store the data if required.
 ## Installing Keycloak and perform basic configuration